Nina Agdal Upgrades From Leonardo DiCaprio to an Incredibly Cute Puppy

-Last month, actor Leonardo DiCaprio and blonde model in her twenties Nina Agdal ended their relationship of a year.
-While DiCaprio has been off including Orlando Bloom’s dog in various Pussy Posse outings, Agdal has apparently replaced with DiCaprio with a puppy of her own.
+Last month, actor Leonardo DiCaprio and blonde model in her 20s Nina Agdal ended their relationship of a year.
+While DiCaprio has been off including Orlando Bloom’s dog in various Pussy Posse outings, Agdal has apparently replaced DiCaprio with a puppy of her own.

 Per “Page Six,” while in Montauk, Agdal was seen with “a puppy named Daisy she was carrying around and introducing to people.”